csabasidor/SK-DMOs-territory---Koppen-Geiger-climate-classification-/README.md

 The repo contains all scripts and resulting data of the research case <br>
 Similarity and Homogeneity of Climate Change in Local Destinations: A globally reproducible approach from Slovakia

+### Note<br>
+All charts, results may be replicated via the following notebooks. <br>
+Results of SA may be found in folder data_out <br>
+For some convenience the subset of Köppen-Geiger maps for Slovakia may be found in folder

 ### 01 Create country level Köppen-Geiger climate classification subsets<br>
 **1.** Download the original Becks et al. (2023) TIFF maps from <a href = "https://www.gloh2o.org/koppen/">gloh20</a> and unzip the files into folder named (koppen_geiger_tif) <br>